mjbanvard/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 The purpose of this project is to provide information for patients who are afflicted with one or more of the following disorders: diabetes (type 1 and 2), hypertension, and celiac disorder.
 The application aims to provide a number of recipes for meals that are compatible with patient disorders.
+The project organization and code will be easily expandable to be able to add disorders, ingredients, and recipes.

 Users will fill out a questionnaire where they list their disorders, select foods that they are particlarly fond of, and select foods that they do not wish to eat.
 The application will filter recipes by these answers and then present them to users.

 Additionally, the application will assist users in finding patient care within a radius of a certain zip code.
 Patient care can vary from inpatient hospitals to outpatient clinics.
 ### Features